department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/012024-accessible-submission-download/research-plan.md

 ## Research Goals
 What are you trying to learn from this research?
-1. Evaluate the effectiveness and value of the accessible submitted appeal page for Veterans using assistive technology.
+1. Evaluate the effectiveness and value of the accessible submitted appeal page for Veterans using screen readers.
-2. Understand how Veterans using assistive technology are currently accessing and storing a copy of their appeal submission.
+2. Understand how Veterans using screen readers are currently accessing and storing a copy of their appeal submission.
-3. Understand where Veterans using assistive technology expect to access records of their submitted appeals.
+3. Understand where Veterans using screen readers expect to access records of their submitted appeals.

 ### Outcome
 - We believe the results from the study will help inform accessibility best practices for our team going forward.

 ### Research questions
-### GOAL 1: Evaluate the effectiveness and value of the accessible submitted appeal copy page for Veterans using assistive technology.
+### GOAL 1: Evaluate the effectiveness and value of the accessible submitted appeal copy page for Veterans using screen readers.
-- Do Veterans using assistive technology know that they can review a copy of their submission through the confirmation page?
+- Do Veterans using screen readers know that they can review a copy of their submission through the confirmation page?
-- Do Veterans using assistive technology seek to review a copy of their submission?
+- Do Veterans using screen readers seek to review a copy of their submission?

-### GOAL 2: Understand how Veterans using assistive technology are getting copies of their submitted form.
+### GOAL 2: Understand how Veterans using screen readers are getting copies of their submitted form.
-- How do Veterans using assistive technology access a copy of their submission?
+- How do Veterans using screen readers access a copy of their submission?
-- How do Veterans using assistive technology save a copy of their submission?
+- How do Veterans using screen readers save a copy of their submission?

-### GOAL 3: Understand where Veterans using assistive technology expect to access records of their submitted form.
+### GOAL 3: Understand where Veterans using screen readers expect to access records of their submitted form.
-- Where do Veterans using assistive technology expect to access a record of their submitted form?
+- Where do Veterans using screen readers expect to access a record of their submitted form?
-- What do Veterans using assistive technology want to do with a copy of their submission?
+- What do Veterans using screen readers want to do with a copy of their submission?

 ### Hypothesis
-1. We hypothesize that the copy of the submission page will be usable by Veterans using assistive technology.
+1. We hypothesize that the copy of the submission page will be usable by Veterans using screen readers.
 They will be able to understand it and save it.
-2. We hypothesize that there is a need for Veterans, including those using assistive technology, to save a copy of their submission.
+2. We hypothesize that there is a need for Veterans, including those using screen readers, to save a copy of their submission.
-3. We hypothesize that Veterans using assistive technology would want to return to copy of submission page at a later time.
+3. We hypothesize that Veterans using screen readers would want to return to copy of submission page at a later time.

 ## Methodology
 -   Accessibility testing with a usability study approach